jangroth/aws-certification-notes/devops-engineer-professional.md

 * Instance configuration template that an Auto Scaling Group uses to launch EC2 instances
 * One Launch Configuration per ASG, can be used in many ASGs though
 * Can't be modified, needs to be recreated
+* To change instance type, copy the old Launch Configuration, change instance type, double *max* and *desired*, wait till new values have propagated, revert *max* and *desired*

 ##### Launch Template
 * Similar to Launch Configuration